 • Denial

-A fetish is something that MUST be involved in order for you to reach orgasm.
+A fetish is something that MUST be involved for you to reach orgasm.
 You might need to be dressed in leather or be addressed as ‘Sir’ to get turned on or even to reach orgasm.

 Common Fetishes include: